strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 //..
 ```

-If you you go to the main settings of your application, you should be able to see a `TODO - General settings` section.
+If you go to the main settings of your application, you should be able to see a `TODO - General settings` section.
 From there, you can save the way you'll want to display your tasks marked as done in the store.

-We'll be able to get this settings directly from the component that we'll inject later.
+We'll be able to get this setting directly from the component that we'll inject later.

 #### Translations

 You can translate your plugin into several languages if you wish.
 It's quite simple, you just have to do 2 things:

 1. Create a locale file containing all the translations for the language you want to have for your plugin.
-By default, we'll ask for your plugin to have an english file containing all the wording of your application in english and then, you can create as many files as you would like to have.
+By default, we'll ask for your plugin to have an English file containing all the wording of your application in English and then, you can create as many files as you would like to have.

-By default, a plugin contains an english JSON file and also a french one inside the `admin/src/translations` folder:
+By default, a plugin contains an English JSON file and also a french one inside the `admin/src/translations` folder:

 ```
 ├── translations